Lewis H. Morgan: The Civil War

-During this time, neither Morgan nor Mary showed any interest in abolitionism, nor did they participate in the American Civil War.
-They differed markedly from their friend Ely Parker.
-The latter attempted to raise an Iroquois regiment but was denied, on the grounds that he was not a US citizen, and denied service on the same ground.
-He entered the army finally by the intervention of his friend, Ulysses S. Grant, serving on Grant's staff.
-Parker was present at the surrender of General Lee; to Lee's remark that Parker was the "true American" (as an American Indian), he responded, "We are all Americans here, sir."

-Morgan held no consistent views on the war.
-He could easily have joined the anti-slavery cause if he had wished to do so.
-Rochester, as the last station before Canada on the Underground Railroad, was a center of abolitionism.
-Frederick Douglass published the North Star in Rochester.
-Like Morgan, Douglass supported the equality of women, yet they never made connection.

 Morgan was anti-slavery but opposed abolitionism on the grounds that slavery was protected by law.
 Before the war he assented to the possible division of the nation on the grounds of "irreconcilable differences", that is, slavery, between regions.
 Morgan began to change his mind when some of his friends who had gone out to watch the First Battle of Bull Run were captured and imprisoned by the Confederates for the duration.
 By the end of the war, he was insisting along with most others that Jefferson Davis be hanged as a traitor.
 In 1866 he formed the Rochester Committee for the Relief of Southern Starvation.

 Morgan did participate indirectly in the war through his company.
 Recovering from the deaths of his daughters and having resolved to end the expeditions that had taken him away from home, he gave his life totally over to business.
 In 1863 he and Samuel Ely formed a partnership creating the Morgan Iron Company in northern Michigan.
 The war had created such a high demand for metals that within the first year of business, the company paid off its founding debt and offered 100% dividends on its stock.
 The demand went on until 1868, enabling the company to construct a blast furnace.
 Morgan became independently wealthy and could retire from the practice of law.